 The AHE writes: “As Perry Mehrling also states in the podcast, ‘This is a very unusual initiative from my point of view.
 It seems to be driven, actually, by wanting to make some intellectual change, and not knowing what kind of intellectual change we want to make’.”

-Everybody knows that a paradigm shift is needed.
+Everybody knows that a Paradigm Shift is needed.
 But because Heterodoxy has no suitable alternative it cannot take place.
 Hence the plea for pluralism.
 The idea of pluralism, though, refers to the social and political sphere.
 In science things are different.
 There cannot be a pluralism of false theories.
 If Orthodoxy is false it has to be replaced.

-To develop the scientifically valid replacement of Orthodoxy is the task of constructive Heterodoxy.
+Developing the scientifically valid replacement of Orthodoxy is the task of constructive Heterodoxy.
 For the first two contributions to a new curriculum see (2015b; 2015a).

 Feyerabend, P. K. (2004).
 Problems of Empiricism.
 Cambridge: Cambridge University Press.